Guardians vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz has recorded 76 hits with 18 doubles, a triple, a home run and 13 walks.
-He has driven in 29 runs with 37 stolen bases.
+- Ruiz has 79 hits with 18 doubles, a triple, a home run and 13 walks.
+He has driven in 31 runs with 39 stolen bases.

-- Ruiz hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .270 with four doubles, three walks and three RBI.
+- Ruiz hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .308 with four doubles, two walks and five RBI.

 Ruiz Recent Games